 John 8:34

 In this verse, Jesus is telling us that it is impossible to tolerate sin without becoming a slave to it.
-This phenomenon, where something starts from a state of little significance and builds upon itself until it becomes more serious, is called the snowball effect.
+This phenomenon, where something starts from a state of little significance and builds upon itself until it becomes more serious, is called the snowball effect, and it’s the best way to describe the cycle of sin.

 Ashton exemplified the snowball effect with his gradual decline of discipline.
-Bank robbers also fall for the snowball effect.
-Very few criminals can make a successful living out of robbing banks.
+Bank robbers also fall into the snowball effect.
+Few criminals can make a successful living out of robbing banks.
 Why?
 Because those who do it once and get away with it will invariably come back for more, until they are caught.

 Sin can—and will—separate us from God.
-Unchecked, unrepentant sin has a spiral effect, spiraling away from God.
-The first sin doesn’t seem so bad, and since nothing bad happened, we do it again.
-And again, and again, adding higher heights to our sin until we’ve forgotten who we are.
+Unchecked, unrepented sin spirals you away from God.
+The first sin doesn’t seem so bad, and since nothing bad happened, you do it again.
+And again, and again, adding higher heights to your sin until you’ve forgotten who we are.

 Friends Don’t Let Friends Go to Hell